 Anna Ostrofsky, Conductor of Orchestra, Chamber Orchestra

-BM & MM in Music Performance, Manhattan School of Music; Executive Director/Conductor of the Westchester/Putnam Youth Symphony; numerous guest conducting & clinician appearances throughout the northeast.
-She has performed with the New Jersey Symphony, New York Lyric Opera Orchestra, Canadian Opera Orchestra, Houston Ballet Orchestra, Claremont Trio, etc. with performances throughout the US and Europe.
+BM and MM in music performance, violin Major, Manhattan school of music; first prize winner of the Artists’ International Management Competition; numerous guest conducting and clinician appearances throughout the northeast.
+She has performed with the New Jersey Symphony, New York Lyric Opera Orchestra, Canadian Opera Orchestra, Houston Ballet Orchestra, Hudson Valley Philharmonic, Chappaqua Orchestra, Claremont Trio, with performances throughout the United States and Europe.

 Kyle English, Conductor of Choirs